anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 Now, there's a special member called `allUsers` that represents anyone on the internet.
 You can grant the member : `allUsers` the role : `Cloud Function Invoker`.
 This will allow anyone on the internet to invoke the Cloud Function without requiring authentication.
 However we'll stick to giving a specific service account the permission `Cloud Function Invoker`.
 Invoking a Cloud Function using the `allUsers` binding, the function's logs will show the request came from an unauthenticated source, making it suspicious in some cases.
 On the other hand, if a service account is used, the logs will show request coming from an authorized source, reducing any suspicion.

-### APIs and Permissions Required to Set IAM Policy Binding to a Cloud Function via gCloud & Cloud Function API
+### APIs and Permissions Required to Set IAM Policy Binding to a Cloud Function via gCloud & Cloud Function API (gRPC & REST)

 **List of APIs that needs to be enabled to "Bind an IAM Policy to a Cloud Function via gCloud"**
 <table>